- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 |Article made an outrageous claim.||The claim that HANA is fake innovation is hardly outrageous.
 And we have the research to support the claim.
 The author made not attempt and is not equipped to falsify our claim.

 This is an incompetent article on the part of Bärbel Winkler.
 Her claim about our article being fake news is warrantless.
-It is also incredibly lazy, proposing to have come to a conclusion without doing the most elementary research to determine if her claim is true.
+It is also incredibly lazy, proposing to have concluded without doing the most primary research to determine if her claim is true.

-First contradict what the article actually said, then the conversation about fake news can begin.
+First, contradict what the article said, then the conversation about fake news can begin.
 Not before.
-It is quite apparent that Bärbel Winkler would like our article to be fake news, and working backward from this conclusion, Bärbel Winkler assembled a very weak combination of inaccurate factual challenges and ad hominems to try to prove the conclusion.
+It is quite apparent that Bärbel Winkler would like our material to be fake news, and working backward from this conclusion, Bärbel Winkler assembled a fragile combination of inaccurate factual challenges and ad hominems to try to prove the conclusion.

-It took very little mental effort for Bärbel Winkler.
-She had some type of “feeling” about the article, obtained quotes from resources with a pro-SAP bias and then included people without the domain expertise to contradict or even faithfully restate the claims of the article.
+It took minimal mental effort for Bärbel Winkler.
+She had some type of “feeling” about the article, obtained quotes from resources with a pro-SAP bias, and then included people without the domain expertise to contradict or even faithfully restate the claims of the article.

 Secondly, Bärbel Winkler entirely left out her financial bias from the equation, pretending (as nearly all SAP resources do when they write) that she is some independent entity who does not rely upon SAP for her livelihood.
 Overall, the article is filled with logical errors and extremely fuzzy thinking.

-Because the level of thought behind the article is so weak, it actually took me a long time to write this rebuttal because I am being forced to do the thinking of both Bärbel Winkler and the people quoted in the article who don’t appear capable of doing much more than working off of the basis of hearsay.
-The incorrect claims in the Bärbel Winkler’s article, that is which are counterclaims to claims I did not make, means that a substantial section of people in the SAP space are not capable of understanding the content of Brightwork articles and are having to work off of only the superficial elements of the article.
-Bärbel Winkler seems to spend about 50% of her mental energy observing the emotional nature of the writing.
+Because the level of thought behind the article is so weak, it took me a long time to write this rebuttal because I am being forced to think both Bärbel Winkler and the people quoted in the article who don’t appear capable of doing much more than working off of the basis of hearsay.
+The incorrect claims in the Bärbel Winkler’s article that is which are counterclaims to claims I did not make means that a substantial section of people in the SAP space are not capable of understanding the content of Brightwork articles.
+And are having to work off of only the superficial elements of the article.
+Bärbel Winkler seems to spend about 50% of her mental energy, observing the emotional nature of the writing.

-SAP and SAP resources intend to not be fact-checked.
-And intend to call into question the fact-checkers, Brightwork and UpperEdge being just about the only ones (email us another fact checkers of SAP and we will add them to the list if we agree.)
-SAP is almost never fact-checked as the majority of those that provide information on SAP are connected to SAP financially.
+SAP and SAP resources intend not to be fact-checked.
+And intend to call into question the fact-checkers, Brightwork, and UpperEdge being just about the only ones (email us another fact checkers of SAP, and we will add them to the list if we agree.)
+SAP is rarely fact-checked as the majority of those that provide information on SAP are connected to SAP financially.
 SAP and SAP resources do not want unpaid off entities providing analysis of SAP.
-Rather they would prefer that readers gobble down entirely SAP controlled information as we covered in the article Are SAP’s Layoffs Due to an Impressive Transformation?
+Instead they would prefer that readers gobble down entirely SAP controlled information as we covered in the article Are SAP’s Layoffs Due to an Impressive Transformation?

 The most important feature of the article, which is what the layoffs mean is entirely unaddressed by Bärbel Winkler.
-And furthermore, Bärbel Winkler proposes a type of censorship where SAP or Bärbel Winkler determine what links can be shared.
+Furthermore, Bärbel Winkler proposes a type of censorship where SAP or Bärbel Winkler determine what links can be shared.
 The SAP space is already highly censored, but it seems that Bärbel Winkler thinks it needs to be kept this way.
 We have critiqued many sources on SAP, but we have never said that some sources should never be read at all.
-One has to wonder, what Bärbel Winkler is so concerned about limiting other readers exposure to non-conformist SAP information.
+One has to wonder what Bärbel Winkler is so concerned about limiting other readers’ exposure to non-conformist SAP information.